vechiato/vechiato.github.io/content/blog/Book The Five Dysfunctions of a team.md

 ### Key Takeaway 3: Commitment Through Clarity
 - Explanation: Commitment follows healthy conflict when team members have aired their opinions and understood the collective decision.
 Clear communication and alignment are crucial.
-- Personal Reflection: I've noticed a significant improvement in my team's commitment levels after ensuring that everyone feels heard and understands the final decision.
+- Personal Reflection: You will will notice a significant improvement in teams commitment levels after ensuring that everyone feels heard and understands the final decision.
 - Quote: “When people don't unload their opinions and feel like they've been listened to, they won't really get on board.” – Patrick Lencioni (p.
 207)

 ### Key Takeaway 4: Accountability is Essential
 - Explanation: Team members must hold each other accountable to maintain high standards and ensure alignment with team goals.
-- Personal Reflection: Introducing a culture of accountability in my team has led to higher performance and a greater sense of responsibility among members.
+- Personal Reflection: Introducing a culture of accountability in teams will lead to higher performance and a greater sense of responsibility among members.
 - Quote: “The enemy of accountability is ambiguity.” – Patrick Lencioni (p.
 213)

 ### Key Takeaway 5: Focus on Collective Results
 - Explanation: Teams must prioritize collective goals over individual agendas to achieve true success.
-- Personal Reflection: Shifting the focus to collective results has improved our team's overall performance and cohesion.
-It has helped us move away from siloed efforts and towards a unified direction.
+- Personal Reflection: Shifting the focus to collective results will improve teams overall performance and cohesion.
+It has helped to move away from siloed efforts and towards a unified direction.
 - Quote: “To avoid distractions, the team must remain focused on its collective results.” – Patrick Lencioni (p.
 220)

 ## Personal Reflections